Mountaineering 101: How to Get Started

 Physical and Mental Training:

 First off, you need to be in shape.
 You don’t need to be an Olympian, but having a few of the harder hikes (or the willingness to train for them) need to be under your belt.
 Even the easiest of the mountains to summit still takes endurance and stamina.

 Your training hikes can be as simple as putting on a heavy pack and going to the steep hikes just outside of Seattle.
 Or using a stair climber while wearing a pack will build up your leg muscles and endurance.

 Altitude can get to you too.
-If you’re okay at sea level and a few thousand feet above that, people can start to feel altitude sickness as low as 5,000 ft above sea level.
-The higher you go, the worst it is, and the more dangerous it can be.
+You may be okay at sea level and a few thousand feet above that, but people can start to feel altitude sickness as low as 5,000 ft above sea level.
+The higher you go, the worse it is, and the more dangerous it can be.
 Knowing the warning signs and knowing how to prevent it are crucial to climbing.

 But it’s not just physical.
 It’s also mental.
 While mountaineering is incredibly rewarding, there are times you’ll have to turn around 1,000 feet from the top because of dangerous conditions.
 You’ll have to endure steep slopes, stressful situations, and inclement weather, so be sure to be prepared for discomfort and danger.
 Not everyone is cut out for it, but if you can make it, it’s all worth it for the views and sense of accomplishment at the top.

 In addition to the typical winter hiking gear, some of the technical gear you’ll need to invest in is listed below.
 Some of these items you can find for rent if you’re not quite ready to buy.